 While the Euclidean distance is a simple distance measure it produces surprisingly good results for clustering, classification and query by content of shapes, if the time series in question happen to be rotation aligned.
-For example, in an experiment in [30] we manually performed rotation alignment of the time series extracted from face profiles by explicitly showing the algorithm the beginning and endpoint of a face (the nape and Adams apple respectively).
+For example, in an experiment in [20] we manually performed rotation alignment of the time series extracted from face profiles by explicitly showing the algorithm the beginning and endpoint of a face (the nape and Adams apple respectively).

 However if the shapes are not rotation aligned, this method can produce extremely poor results.
-Recall the results in Figure 1, where a few degrees of misalignment give objectively and subjectively incorrect clusterings.
 To overcome this problem we need to hold one shape fixed, rotate the other, and record the minimum distance of all possible rotations.